nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 clearing all assignees of the Task, with respect to its index.
 This is achieved by creating a new `Task` object with the same fields and values as before but setting the `Set<Assignee>` field as a new empty HashSet.

-Below is the usage scenario of how clear all assignees of a Task mechanism behaves.
+Below is the usage scenario of how the clear all assignees of a Task mechanism behaves.

 Assumptions:
 1. User has already launched the app